 In order to really get a feel for the platform and to help me write an accurate Qmee review, I tried to do at least one survey each day for 10 days straight.

-Sometimes I did more than one survey, sometimes I wasn't able to do any because there either weren't any available or the ones that were available disqualified me.
+Sometimes I did more than one survey, sometimes I wasn't able to do any because there either wasn't any available, or the ones that were available disqualified me.